SFDO-Tooling/CumulusCI/docs/continuous_integration.md

 The \"CI\" in CumulusCI stands for \"continuous integration\".
-Continuous integration is the practice of automatically running a project\'s tests for any change before merging that change to the `main` branch in the repository.
+Continuous integration is the practice of automatically running a project's tests for any change before merging that change to the `main` branch in the repository.
 Continuous integration also configures the repository so that changes are merged only if the tests have passed.
 This practice keeps the `main` branch in an error-free state where it can be released any time.

-Teams can create bespoke automation for CumulusCI tailored to their project\'s needs.
+Teams can create bespoke automation for CumulusCI tailored to their project's needs.
 Once created, the automation is available to all project participants, from developers and quality engineers, to documentation writers and product managers.
 CumulusCI takes this reuse of automation one step further by letting it run in the context of CI